joelwross/tutorials/src/css-frameworks/index.md

 	</div>
 </div>
 ```

 In Bootstrap, grids should always be put inside an element with `class="container"` or `class="container-fluid"`.
-Both of these style classes add a little padding to the left and right, and the `container` class sets the `max-width` property so that it doesn't grow ridiculously wide on large desktop monitors.
+Both of these style classes add a little padding to the left and right, and the `container` class sets the `width` property so that it doesn't grow ridiculously wide on large desktop monitors.

 The `<div class="row">` element starts a new row, and each direct child `<div>` within that row element defines a new column.
 The style class `col-xs-4` tells Bootstrap that the element should consume 4 grid units on extra-small screens and larger (essentially, all screens), so all three of those `<div>` elements will appear side-by-side on all screen sizes.
 Here's what it looks like in the browser: